shahril8532/phd-caching-decision-model-artifact/README.md

 ![Cold access time vs speedup, all systems combined](figures/speedup_chart_combined.png)

 *Figure: Cold access time (log scale) vs caching speedup, all three systems combined.
-Marker shape = system, colour = Equation 5.1 decision (green = CACHE, red = DO_NOT_CACHE, orange = BORDERLINE).
-Per-system versions are in `figures/speedup_chart_<system>.png`.*
+Marker shape = system, colour = Equation 4.1 decision (green = CACHE, red = DO_NOT_CACHE, orange = BORDERLINE).
+Corresponds to Figure 4.4 in the thesis; per-system versions are in `figures/speedup_chart_<system>.png`.*

 ## Key finding

 A relationship's own cold (uncached) access time, measured empirically and analysed through repeated-measures statistical testing, provides a reliable, system-specific basis for the caching decision.
-The decision-making *process* generalises across all three independently operated systems even where the underlying numeric measurements (and, in VBS's case, even the direction of the cold-time/speedup correlation) do not transfer directly between them — see the thesis, Chapter 5.6, for the full discussion of this generalisability boundary.
+The decision-making *process* generalises across all three independently operated systems even where the underlying numeric measurements (and, in VBS's case, even the direction of the cold-time/speedup correlation) do not transfer directly between them — see the thesis, Section 4.10, for the full discussion of this generalisability boundary.

 ## Citation